 – Keymap editor

-– Graphical editor provides an easy resource for formulating keymap files that can be common between users and systems.
+– Graphical editor provides an easy mechanism for creating keymap files that can be shared between users and systems.

 – Session Customization